Employee Assistance Program (EAP)

 Employees are to be granted administrative leave for discussions with the Staff Ombudsperson.

-The Staff Ombudsperson located in 407 Canfield Administration is available during normal UNL hours or at other times by special arrangement, 472-3101.
+The Staff Ombudsperson, located in 407 Canfield Administration Building South, is available during normal UNL hours or at other times by special arrangement, 402-472-3101.

 Employees performing work that could be construed as personal should do it on nonwork hours and should receive pay from the person for whom the work is being done.

 Employees may accept temporary or occasional employment in the course of such professional activities.
 Before employees engage in any outside professional activity for pay (during working hours or nonworking hours), they should have approval from the department, the appropriate dean or director, and the chancellor or the chancellor's designee.
-To secure approval the employee should complete and submit the Permission to Engage in Outside Activity form.
+To secure approval the Interest and Outside Activity Form can be completed through NUgrant at nugrant.unl.edu.

 For some kinds of outside professional activity, specific approval of the Board of Regents of the University of Nebraska is required.
 Approval of the Regents, using the same permission form, is required before employees may: